slideshow-s9/slideshow-s9.github.io/talks/webcomponents.md

 ### Polymer

 Library by Google - lets you use and build custom tags;
-uses web components machinery built into modern browser;
+uses web components machinery built into modern browsers;
 pollyfills only for older browsers.

 More info @ [`www.polymer-project.org`](http://www.polymer-project.org)